Legal Services

 ⏰ The Billable Hour Trap

 Law firms operate on billable hour models that incentivize client work over business development.
 Partners and associates are measured on billable hours, not business development activities.
 This creates a systemic bias against spending time on prospecting, content creation, or relationship building.
-The average attorney spends less than 4 hours per month on business development activities (Law Firm Management Survey 2026), yet wonders why new clients don't materialize.
+Many attorneys spend only a handful of hours per month on business development — and then wonder why new clients don't materialize.

 📍 Geographic and Referral Dependence